R. Kelly Reportedly Weeps And Rages As He Discusses His Charges

 — CelebStarzNews (@CelebStarzNews) March 7, 2019

 “Everybody says something bad about me,” Kelly said when asked Surviving R. Kelly, according to The Washington Post.

 “Nobody said nothing good.
 They were describing Lucifer.
 I’m not Lucifer, I’m a man.
 I make mistakes, but I’m not a devil, and by no means am I a monster.”

-Kelly shot down claims that he forced women to unwillingly engage with him, and also claimed that social media is to blame for his downfall.
+Kelly shot down claims that he forced women to unwillingly engage with him and also claimed that social media is to blame for his downfall.
 He feels like the social media storm around his arrests has been the driving force that is destroying his career.
 At times during the interview with King, Kelly became noticeable angry, even standing up and pounding his fists.

 Kelly’s interview was aired by CBS This Morning.